WajihBHH/DSSP-Defining-Secondary-Structures-of-Proteins/README.md

 Worry not, you can go back to it at any time!

+### Performance Metrics

+Time Measurement: The script measures the time taken for both the custom predictions and DSSP predictions.

+Memory Usage: The script monitors memory usage and prints it upon completion.

 ### Built With

+Python version 3.10.12
+Libraries
+        -Native: Multiprocessing, Sys, Time, Tkinter
+        -Additional: Biopython,
 ### Contact Us
 Project lead: wajih.bhh@outlook.com
 Project link: https://github.com/WajihBHH/prog3